tekknolagi/tekknolagi.github.com/_posts/2026-01-10-value-numbering.md

 We can compute dominators a couple of ways, but that's a little bit out of scope for this blog post.
 If we assume that we have dominator information available in our CFG, we can use that for global value numbering.
+And that's just what---you guessed it---Maxine VM does.

+It iterates over all blocks in reverse post-order, doing local value numbering, threading through value maps from dominator blocks.
+In this case, their method `dominator` gets the *immediate dominator*: the "closest" dominator block of all the blocks that dominate the current one.

 ```java
 public class GlobalValueNumberer {